Fairness in Graph Mining: A Survey: Introduction

-Fulfilling fairness in graph mining can be non-trivial due to two main challenges.
+Compared with achieving fairness in the context of independent and identically distributed (i.i.d.) data, fulfilling fairness in graph mining can be non-trivial due to two main challenges.
 The first challenge is to formulate proper fairness notions as the criteria to determine the existence of unfairness (i.e., bias).
-Although a vast amount of traditional algorithmic fairness notions have been proposed in the context of independent and identically distributed (i.i.d.) data~\cite{mehrabi2021survey,du2020fairness}, they are unable to reflect the relational information (i.e., the topology) in graph data.
+Although a vast amount of traditional algorithmic fairness notions have been proposed centered on i.i.d. data~\cite{mehrabi2021survey,du2020fairness}, they are unable to reflect the bias exhibited by the relational information (i.e., the topology) in graph data.
 For example, the same population can be connected with different topologies as in Fig.~\ref{dis_1_1} and~\ref{st_1}, where each node represents an individual, and the color of nodes denotes their demographic subgroup membership, such as different genders.
 Compared with the graph topology in Fig.~\ref{dis_1_1}, the topology in Fig.~\ref{st_1} has more intra-group edges than inter-group edges.
 The dominance of intra-group edges in the graph topology is a common type of bias existing in real-world graphs~\cite{dai2021say,dong2021edits,jalali2020information}, which cannot be captured by traditional algorithmic fairness notions.
-The second challenge is to prevent the graph mining algorithms from inheriting the bias exhibited in the input graphs~\cite{varshney2019pretrained,stoica2018algorithmic,ma2021subgroup,dong2021edits}.
+The second challenge is to prevent the graph mining algorithms from inheriting the bias exhibited in the input relational information~\cite{varshney2019pretrained,stoica2018algorithmic,ma2021subgroup,dong2021edits}.
 We present a toy example to demonstrate how the information propagation mechanism in Graph Neural Networks (GNNs)~\cite{DBLP:conf/iclr/KipfW17,hamilton2017inductive,velivckovic2017graph} induces bias to the output node embeddings from a biased graph topology in Fig.~\ref{st_2}.
 In the input space, the node features are uniformly distributed.
 However, when the information propagation is performed on a biased topology as in Fig.~\ref{st_1}, the information received by nodes in different subgroups could be biased~\cite{dong2021edits}, leading to a biased embedding distribution in the output space.

 There has been emerging research interest in fulfilling algorithmic fairness in graph mining.
 Nevertheless, the studied fairness notions vary across different works, which can be confusing and impede further progress.
 Meanwhile, different techniques are developed in achieving various fairness notions.
 Without a clear understanding of the corresponding mappings, future fair graph mining algorithm design can be difficult.
 Therefore, a systematic survey of recent advances is needed to shed light on future research.
 In this survey, we present a comprehensive and up-to-date review of existing works in fair graph mining.
 The main contributions of this survey paper are summarized as: